ericwbailey/ericwbailey.website/source/published/invisible-success.md

 You could torture the data you do have:

 - Create a ballpark average time to bug resolution,
-- Multiply that by the number of engineers it took to fix, and then
+- Multiply that by the number of engineers, designers, and project managers it took to fix, and then
 - Multiply that by their averaged approximate salary.

 Then compare that result to the lack of it on a quarterly basis, multiplied by the number of components in production.
 You know, that sort of thing.